mz0in/coolify-docs/custom-docker-options.md

 For deploying your resources, you can add custom options to the final docker command, which is used to run your container.

 :::warning
 Some of the docker native options are not supported, because it could break the Coolify's functionality.
-If you need to add more options, please contact us.
+If you need any of the unsupported options, please contact us.
 :::

 ## Supported Options